AbdullahRizwan101/CTF-Writeups/Cheat Sheet.md

 After logging into the wordpress dashboard , we can edit theme's 404.php page with a php revershell `http://<ip>/wordpress/wp-content/themes/twentytwenty/404.php`

+To get a RCE

+* Goto `Appearance` -> `Editor` Select the 404.php template of the current theme and paste php reverse-shell.
+* Then navigate to `http://ip/wp-content/themes/twentyfifteen/404.php` (theme name can be twentytwenty for the latest one)

 # Wordlists

 ### Directory Bruteforcing